Triggers

 Webhook triggers

-Section titled “Webhook triggers”Each webhook trigger generates a unique URL.
-Send an HTTP POST request to this URL to start the workflow.
-Include data in the request body to pass as workflow variables.
+Section titled “Webhook triggers”Each webhook trigger generates a unique URL surfaced in the Triggers page.
+Send an HTTP POST request to this URL to start the workflow; the request body is available to nodes in the workflow as input variables (e.g. {{webhook.payload.*}}).

-curl -X POST https://ai-api.quantcdn.io/v1/workflows/{workflowId}/webhook \ -H "Content-Type: application/json" \ -d '{"input": "Process this data"}'Replace {workflowId} with your workflow’s unique identifier.
-The request body is available to nodes in the workflow as input variables.
+curl -X POST https://dash.quantcdn.io/webhooks/ai/workflows/{workflowId} \ -H "Content-Type: application/json" \ -H "Authorization: Bearer <your-webhook-secret>" \ -d '{"input": "Process this data"}'Replace {workflowId} with your workflow’s unique identifier.

 Scheduled triggers